NewsResearch

 “It is increasingly recognized that [Parkinson’s disease] is not just a movement disorder,” she said.
 “A lot of the time we think of it as just movement, and people don’t look at those other symptoms or characteristics.”

 These research findings have many clinical implications for rehabilitation, according to Lambert.
-Rehabilitation treatment for Parkinson’s disease traditionally focuses on strengthening the body.
+Rehabilitation treatment for Parkinson’s disease often focuses on strengthening the body.
 Lambert emphasized that attention should also be placed on people’s perception of movement.

 “It suggests that, from a rehabilitation standpoint, we want to look at how we can train awareness of people’s movements,” she said.